Energinet-DataHub/ARCHIVED-geh-post-office/README.md

 ### Format

-All documents inserted into the queues will have to comply with the protobuf contract.
+All documents inserted into the queues will have to comply with the ProtoBuf contract.

 If a document is inserted into the queue that does not comply with this contract, **IT WILL NOT** be handled.